2021–22 Rahmatganj MFS season: February

-On 5 February 2022, Rahmatganj began their 2021–22 Bangladesh Premier League season with a 2–1 defeat to Chittagong Abahani.In the first half within 4 minutes, a goal by Philip Adjah helped Rahmatganj take the lead and, finished the first half with 1–0 lead.
-But in the second half Peter Ebimobowei goal on 52 minutes leveled the score 1–1.
-On 72 minutes a goal by Rubel Miya headed Chittagong Abahani into the lead, making the score 2–1.
-In the end, the Rahmatganj MFS players kept on attacking to find the equalizer, however, they could not succeed in salvaging a point.
+On 5 February 2022, Rahmatganj began their 2021–22 Bangladesh Premier League season with a 2–1 defeat to Chittagong Abahani.In the first half, within 4 minutes, a goal by Philip Adjah helped Rahmatganj take the lead and, finished the first half with a 1–0 lead.
+But in the second half Peter Ebimobowei's goal at the 52nd minute leveled the score 1–1.
+At 72 minutes a goal by Rubel Miya allowed Chittagong Abahani to take the lead, making the score 2–1.
+In the end, the Rahmatganj MFS players kept on attacking to find the equalizer, however, they could not succeed in salvaging a goal.

-On 9 February Rahmatganj MFS had their home game versus Saif Sporting Club and lost by 1–3 goals.
-In the first half on 16 minutes a goal by Foysal Ahmed Fahim and on 40 minutes a goal by Nigerian Emeka Ogbugh took lead before ended of half time.
-In the second half on 66 minutes a goal by Maraz Hossain Saif SC made the scoreline 0–3.
-After conceded 3 goals Rahmatganj MFS playing attacking football and on 71 minutes a goal scored by Nigerian forward Sunday Chizoba made score 1–3 until finished the game.
+On 9 February, Rahmatganj MFS had their home game versus Saif Sporting Club and lost by 1–3 goals.
+In the first half on 16 minutes a goal by Foysal Ahmed Fahim and at 40 minutes, a goal by Nigerian Emeka Ogbugh took the lead before ended of half time.
+In the second half, at 66 minutes a goal by Maraz Hossain Saif SC made the scoreline 0–3.
+After conceding 3 goals Rahmatganj MFS playing attacking football and at 71 minutes a goal scored by Nigerian forward Sunday Chizoba, making the score 1–3 until the game finished.

-On 13 February Rahmatganj MFS lost by 0–3 goals in away match against Dhaka Abahani.
-In the first half on 40, 43 and 45+1 minutes hat trick goals by Dorielton took lead with 3–0.
+On 13 February, Rahmatganj MFS lost by 3 goals in an away match against Dhaka Abahani.
+In the first half at the 40th, 43rd and 45+1 minutes a hat trick by Dorielton took lead with 3–0.
 In the second half Rahamtganj MFS tried to fought back but Dhaka Abahani players kept them in check to avoid any score.
 Dhaka Abahani left the field with full three points.

-On 17 February Rahmatganj MFS drew 3–3 against Sheikh Jamal DC at home.
-In the first half on 23 minutes Gambian forward Solomon King Kanform goal took lead and his second goals on 43 minutes finished halftime with lead 2–0.
+On 17 February, Rahmatganj MFS drew 3–3 against Sheikh Jamal DC at home.
+In the first half at 23 minutes Gambian forward Solomon King Kanform goal took lead and his second goals on 43 minutes finished halftime with lead 2–0.
 In the second half on 68 minutes Tajikistan forward Siyovush Asrorov goal made scoreline 2–1.
 Afternoon 6 minutes a goal by Mohammed Atikuzzaman lead the score 3–1 but the lead was retained till 89 minutes before score Sunday Chizoba on 90 minutes and Lancine Touré on 90+4 minutes.
-End the match with result 3–3 goals.
+The match ended with result 3–3 goals.

-On 22 February Rahmatganj MFS defeated to Bashundhara Kings by 3–2 goals in the away match.
+On 22 February, Rahmatganj MFS lost to Bashundhara Kings by 3–2 goals in the away match.
 In the first half Rahmatganj MFS Nigerian forward Sunday Chizoba goal on 28 minutes took the lead Rahmatganj MFS but between 4 minutes Brazilian Robinho equalized scored 1–1.
-On 44 minutes Mohammad Ibrahim goal gave lead to Basundhara Kings made score 2–1.
+At 44 minutes Mohammad Ibrahim goal gave lead to Basundhara Kings made score 2–1.
 In the last minutes of half time second penalty goal by Sunday Chizoba on 45+3 minutes finished halftime with 2–2.
 In the second half on 75 minutes Yeasin Khan goal secured victory for Bashundhara Kings 3–2.